Referenced in this article

 - MHPAEA protections — insurers may not impose more restrictive treatment limitations on detox than on equivalent medical conditions.
 Quantitative treatment limits (day caps, visit limits) and non-quantitative treatment limits (prior authorization, fail-first protocols) must be at parity with medical-surgical benefits.

-- Florida-specific protections — Florida Statute 627.668 mandates substance use disorder coverage in health insurance plans sold in Florida, supplementing federal MHPAEA protections.
+- Florida-specific protections — Florida-specific protections — Florida Statute 627.669 requires insurers to make substance use disorder coverage available to group policyholders in Florida (an offer mandate rather than a coverage mandate), supplementing federal MHPAEA parity protections.

 Ascend's admissions team completes complimentary within 15 minutes, identifying in-network detox facilities, copay, coinsurance, deductible, and authorization requirements.
 Call (561) 956-1082 for same-day verification.